Frozen Mangonada Margarita

 zip-top freezer bag filled with 3 frozen mangoes that have been cut into cubes.

-This liquor-spiked mango Mexican drink comes together in just a few simple steps:
+This chamoy mango margarita comes together in a few easy steps:

 overhead shot of margarita glasses that have been rimmed with tajin and swirled with chamoy next to a pitcher filled with frozen mangonada margarita and two tarugos straws.

-Step 3: Drizzle 1 to 2 tablespoons of chamoy onto the sides of each margarita glass in a decorative swirl.
+Step 3: Swirl the Chamoy.
+Drizzle 1 to 2 tablespoons of chamoy sauce along the inside of each glass for a gorgeous red swirl.

 action shot of frozen mangonada margarita being poured into a prepared margarita glass.

-Step 4: Garnish each glass with a tamarind candy straw, if using, and a spoon.
-Serve immediately.
+Step 4: Serve.
+Pour the mango margarita into each glass, garnish with a tamarind straw if using, and serve with a spoon. ¡Salud!

 outdoor table set with a striped colorful table runner, plus a wooden cutting board with two frozen mangonada margaritas, a halved mango, a halved lime, and a bottle of reposado tequila.